 Volunteers help enhance the lives of our dogs and ultimately increase their chances for adoption.
 Canine Care ranges from socializing puppies, the upkeep of our kennels and includes our dedicated group of dog walkers that provide exercise, grooming and basic “good manners” training on a regular basis.

-Help our dogs become more adoptable by giving them much needed exercise while using techniques that teach them behaviors that will help them get adopted and stay adopted.
+Dog Walkers help our dogs become more adoptable by giving them much needed exercise, grooming, and potty walks, while using techniques that teach them behaviors that will help them get adopted and stay adopted.
 We color-code our dogs and our volunteers to make sure the more difficult dogs are walked by more experienced volunteers.
-Dogwalkers must first attend a general volunteer orientation, and then a dogwalking orientation.
+Dog walkers must be a minimum of 17 years old and first attend a general volunteer orientation followed by a Dog Walking orientation.

-Volunteers foster the Humane Society animals that are not ready for adoption.
-These animals may be injured, abused, too young for adoption, ill, nursing mothers and pups/kittens or adult animals in need of socialization.
-The length of fostering depends on the individual animal's circumstances, ranging from one week to three months.
+Volunteers foster the HSMSC dogs and cats in their homes that are not yet ready for adoption.
+These animals may be injured, ill, abused, un-weaned, nursing mothers and their pups/kittens or those too young for adoption.
+The length of fostering would depend on the individual animal’s circumstances, and could range from one week to three months.
 The Humane Society will provide medical treatment and any equipment needed while the pet is being fostered.

-Trained volunteers conduct presentations on the humane treatment of animals, proper pet care and the importance of spaying/neutering pets.
-Presentations are made in classrooms, summer camps or other locations.
+Our HSMSC Humane Education Program is geared towards education forums for children as well as adults in the community.
+Trained volunteers with excellent presentation skills will conduct presentations on the humane treatment of animals, proper pet care and the importance of spaying/neutering pets.
+Presentations will consist of age-appropriate, prepared curriculums made in classrooms, summer camps or other locations.